 Americans are fortunate that English is widely spoken around the world, but it doesn’t work everywhere.
-Here are seven easy ways to overcome language barriers when traveling abroad.
+Do you know how to overcome language barriers?
+Here are seven easy strategies to overcome language barriers when traveling abroad.

 Because English is one of the most commonly spoken languages worldwide, it’s easy for native speakers to venture abroad expecting to use their mother tongue as easily as at home.
 That’s not always the case, and world travelers might be surprised about when and where English doesn’t work abroad.
 For example, I was surprised at how many waiters, baristas, and shopkeepers in Berlin didn’t speak English.
 Thank goodness I knew enough words and phrases to order at the restaurant and find a cash machine!

 Even when locals do speak English, they always appreciate travelers who have taken the time to learn about their country, language, culture, and customs.

 Before you board the plane, you should know the official language(s) of the country you’re visiting.
 When you travel to countries with more than one official language, be mindful of the primary language based on the cities or towns you plan to visit.

 For example, the European country of Belgium has three official languages — Dutch, French, and German.
 If you visit the beautiful town of Brugge, you should know that Dutch is the most prominent language.
 However, despite being surrounded by the Dutch-speaking, Flemish area of Belgium, French is the most common language in the Belgian capital city of Brussels.

 Related Article: Visiting Europe – 100 Things Every American Should Know

 2. Know a Few, Important Phrases in the Local Language